 - Winn earned eight England caps

-- Was also an international cricketer
+- Was also a talented cricketer

 The Rugby Football Union is saddened to learn of the death of former England wing Christopher Winn, who has died aged 90.